TRecViT: A Recurrent Video Transformer: Introduction

 \section{Introduction}

 Video understanding requires low-level scene understanding (e.g. how objects move) and high-level reasoning (e.g. causal relations between events) over a signal that is high-dimensional, can be noisy, and contains high correlations and redundancies in both spatial and temporal dimensions.
-Efficient video modelling needs high-capacity models that can represent the sheer diversity and richness of real-world videos, while having reasonable compute and memory footprint both at training and during inference time.
-Convolutional neural networks~\citep{i3d,slowfast} have been a successful family of models for video, but their scaling capabilities (in both data and parameters) are limited due to their inductive biases (locality, invariance).
-Recurrent neural networks, e.g.~\citep{SrivastavaLSTM,patraucean2015spatio} have some desirable properties for video modelling (constant inference cost per timestep independent of the length of the video), but they are slow to train due to their sequential nature and have difficulties in learning over long complex sequences.
+Efficient video modelling needs high-capacity models that can represent the sheer diversity and richness of real-world videos, while operating in a causal manner with reasonable compute and memory footprint both at training and during inference time -- these efficiency requirements are critical for Robotics or augmented reality applications.
+Convolutional neural networks~\citep{i3d,slowfast,Lin_2019_ICCV,Kwon2020MotionSqueezeNM} have been a successful family of causal models for video, but their scaling capabilities (in both data and parameters) are limited due to their inductive biases (locality, invariance).
+Recurrent neural networks, e.g.~\citep{SrivastavaLSTM,patraucean2015spatio} have some desirable properties for video modelling (constant inference cost per timestep independent of the length of the video, causality for unidirectional models), but they are slow to train due to their sequential nature and have difficulties in learning over long complex sequences.
 Transformers~\citep{vaswani2017attention} have emerged as a very powerful family of models for all modalities, with impressive scaling capabilities.
-However, they have a significant memory footprint and latency due to the quadratic complexity of the self-attention operation.
-Recently, a new family of linear recurrent networks~\citep{gu2020hippo,gu2023mamba, orvieto2023resurrecting,Beck2024xLSTM}, referred to as State Space Models (SSMs), has emerged as an answer to the quadratic complexity of self-attention and the slow training of RNNs, with promising results for vision and language ~\cite{de2024griffinmixinggatedlinear,li2024videomambastatespacemodel}.
+However, they have a significant memory footprint and latency due to the quadratic complexity of the self-attention operation and their performance degrades when using causal self-attention masks.
+Recently, a new family of linear recurrent networks~\citep{gu2020hippo,gu2023mamba, orvieto2023resurrecting,Beck2024xLSTM}, referred to as State Space Models (SSMs), has emerged as an answer to the quadratic complexity of self-attention and the slow training of RNNs, with promising results for vision and language ~\citep{de2024griffinmixinggatedlinear,li2024videomambastatespacemodel}.
+However, none of the existing video SSM architectures can run in a causal manner, their performance strongly depends on bidirectional operation.